 The last clever way to stop eating late at night is to seek support.
 First, you can speak to your family and friends about your struggle to stop late-night eating.
 It’s nothing to be ashamed about, and there are certainly other people out there who face the same problem.

 You could also seek professional help from nutritionists, therapists, or other professionals to help you curb this habit.
 Several treatment options are in play at the moment to help night eating syndrome, such as psychotherapy using cognitive behavior therapy (CBT), a similar treatment approach to binge eating disorders (9).
+Be sure to seek out a therapist who is experienced in treating eating disorders.

 The idea is to build rapport during therapy and educate about this technique while monitoring eating habits, sleep patterns, and negative thinking.
 In a study on the use of CBT, the patients underwent this treatment approach to regulate eating and sleeping patterns and learn coping mechanisms for those who are already overweight.
 The study showed positive results as many patients significantly reduced their calorie intake in the evening plus additional benefits like improved moods, better life quality, and significant weight loss (4).

-The pharmacological treatments will therefore include the intake of SSRIs to increase the postsynaptic serotonergic activity in the body and blocking the serotonin reuptake transporter (1).
+The pharmacological treatments will therefore sometimes include the intake of SSRIs to increase the postsynaptic serotonergic activity in the body and blocking the serotonin reuptake transporter (1).

 Other treatment options would be stress reduction techniques that you can indulge in by talking to your therapist or working with friends to indulge in stress-relieving practices like meditation, yoga, exercise, or partaking in a hobby.